ftmjr/transcendance/README.md

 We use a [GitHub project board](https://github.com/orgs/ftmjr/projects/1/views/1) to manage and track the progress of the project.
 All changes to the `main` branch in the submodules and `master` branch in the main repository should be made via pull requests from the `develop` branch.

+## PreBuild Version

+- you may need to run yarn build in frontend to see the website.